 This section of the directory includes other feminist spaces, such as museums, bookshops, and more, which are not necessarily libraries or archives, but do include a wealth of resources for feminist book and history lovers.

 A public history project aiming to record, share, and celebrate women’s stories and voices from east London’s history.
-Working towards opening the East End Women’s Museum in a permanent home in Barking in 2020 – in the meantime a ‘kitchen table museum’ without an office or a building.
+Working towards opening the East End Women’s Museum in a permanent home in Barking – in the meantime a ‘kitchen table museum’ without an office or a building.